-Writing Day Workshops, with assistance from the New England SCBWI, is excited to announce The 2015 Boston Writing Workshop — a full-day “How to Get Published” writing event in Boston on November 14, 2015.
-This independent event is organized by coordinator Jessica Bell of Writing Day Workshops.
+After a successful 2015 event in Boston, Writing Day Workshops is excited to announce The 2018 Boston Writing Workshop — a full-day “How to Get Published” writing event in Boston, MA on September 29, 2018.

 WHAT IS IT?

 This is a special one-day “How to Get Published” writing workshop on Saturday, September 29, 2018, at the Sheraton Boston (Back Bay / Downtown area).
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent and editor faculty so far includes:

 - literary agent Amaryah Orenstein (Go Literary)

 - literary agent Elizabeth Bennett (Jill Corcoran Literary)